0exp/qonfig/README.md

 ---

-Suggest we have a config with deeply nested keys:
+Suppose we have a config with deeply nested keys:

 ```ruby
 # NOTE: (Qonfig::DataSet.build creates a class and instantly instantiates it)